24/7 HelpLine: 734-995-5444 If you are in immediate danger, call 911. |

 Contact Information:

-If you have questions about the program, you may contact Laura Hoehner-Dane, our Volunteer, Intern and Speaker’s Bureau Coordinator at laurah@safehousecenter.org.
+If you have questions about the program, contact Laura Hoehner-Dane, our Volunteer, Intern and Speaker’s Bureau Coordinator, at volunteer@safehousecenter.org.
+Please note that the Teen Voice Program is not currently accepting applications.
+The program will resume in January 2024.